sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 **New Extensions:**

-* **Focus:** This free extension guides you through the process of writing quality content with focus keywords and subjects.
+* **Focus:** This free extension guides you through the process of writing quality content with focus keywords, inflections, and synonyms.

 **Important notes:**